|PDH Online Course Description||PDH Units/

 John C. Huang, Ph.D, PE

-Whether you are an engineer or an architect, it is essential to have a basic understanding about mechanics of materials.
+Whether you are an engineer or an architect, it is essential to have a basic understanding of the mechanics of materials.
 This course introduces engineers and architects to the principles involved in designing typical components such as drive shafts, floor beams, pressure tanks, and bolted connections found in machines or structures.
-The content of this course covers stress, strain, mechanical properties of materials, axial loading, torsion, bending, deflection and column stability with the emphasis towards the basic concepts and real-world applications.
+The content of this course covers stress, strain, mechanical properties of materials, axial loading, torsion, bending, deflection, and column stability with the emphasis on the basic concepts and real-world applications.
 The course content is based entirely on the textbook Mechanics of Materials by Beer, Johnson, Dewolf and Mazurek or equivalent.
 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of course materials.